BillyFrcs/GraphicsProgramming/README.md

 Currently only officially supports Windows.
 To run the project just simply find the `.sln` file and open it up in Visual Studio IDE.
 Also you could check the `Dependencies` folder to see the Include Library for configuration this project, Highly recommended to use [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) IDE.

-> Info: Configuration to linking external libraries C++ can be found in [`Configuration.txt`](https://github.com/BillyFrcs/GraphicsProgramming/blob/master/Configuration.txt)
+> Note: Configuration to linking external libraries C++ can be found in [`Configuration.txt`](https://github.com/BillyFrcs/GraphicsProgramming/blob/master/Configuration.txt)

 ## Dependencies